CodingBobby/traktify/README.md

 ### Requirements
 Traktify is an electron based app and thus requires a Windows 7 (and higher) or macOS 10.10 (and higher) machine to run on.
 You'll also need a [Node.js](https://nodejs.org/en/download/) installation.
 Traktify is tested on versions higher than `v10.10.0` but we recommend the latest `LTS` release.

+If you want to use the Discord Rich-Presence integration, you'll also have to install [Python](https://www.python.org/downloads/).

 ## Contributing
 Contributions are very welcome!
 To report issues and start pull requests, please use gihub's integrated systems.